kobaltcore/renkit/README.md

 #### `options`
 Various `renconstruct`-specific options.

+- `task_dir`: The path to a directory containing custom Python task definitions.
+Only active if Python support is enabled.
 - `clear_output_dir`: Whether to clear the output directory on invocation or not.
 Useful for repeated runs where you want to persist previous results.
 Defaults to `false`.
-- `tasks`: The path to a directory containing custom Python task definitions.
-Only active if Python support is enabled.
-Defaults to `null`.

 #### `renutil`
 Options to pass to `renutil`.

 - `version`: The version of Ren'Py to use while building the distributions.
 - `registry`: The path where `renutil` data is stored.
-Mostly useful for CI environments.
+Mostly useful for controlling cache in CI environments.
+- `update_pickle`: If set, forces the pickle protocol version Ren'Py uses internally to `5` (from the default of `2`).
+This causes the game to load and save faster, at the loss of compatibility with save games and RPYC files created on Ren'Py 7.x.
+Do not enable this if you need backwars-compatibility.

 ### Custom Tasks
 `renconstruct` supports the addition of custom tasks which can run at any point in the build process to tweak config settings, modify files, convert files between formats, rename files and folders on disk and many other things.